Prototyping levels with CSG¶

 You've successfully prototyped a room level with the CSG tools in Godot.
 CSG tools can be used for designing all kinds of levels, such as a maze or a city; explore its limitations when designing your game.

 Using prototype textures¶

-Godot's Standard Material 3D supports triplanar mapping, which can be used to automatically apply a texture to arbitrary objects without distortion.
+Godot's Standard Material 3D and ORM Material 3D supports triplanar mapping, which can be used to automatically apply a texture to arbitrary objects without distortion.
 This is handy when using CSG as Godot doesn't support editing UV maps on CSG nodes yet.
 Triplanar mapping is relatively slow, which usually restricts its usage to organic surfaces like terrain.
 Still, when prototyping, it can be used to quickly apply textures to CSG-based levels.

 If you need some textures for prototyping, Kenney made a set of CC0-licensed prototype textures.

 There are two ways to apply a material to a CSG node: